 During winter term before the year in which the exam will be taken, the student and their advisor select two examination fields chosen for proximity to and/or importance for the student's separate, primary research field and project.
 These fields may provide broad familiarity with readings, texts, or methods that will inform dissertation research and may also develop areas of relevant professional or teaching competence.
 Breadth fields may be (1) historical fields adjacent to the primary research field; (2) genres; or (3) areas of critical theory.
-Students may have two different kinds of breadth fields (e.g. a historical field and a theoretical field), or two of a single kind of breadth field (e.g. two genre fields or two historical fields).
+Students may have two different kinds of breadth fields (e.g., a historical field and a theoretical field), or two of asingle kind of breadth field (e.g., two genre fields or two historical fields).

 For example, a student planning to work on eighteenth-century British novels might choose nineteenth-century British literature (historical) and the novel (genre) as their two breadth fields.
-A student planning to work on monsters in medieval literature might choose early modern literature (historical) and an appropriately broad body of critical theory (e.g. feminist or psychoanalytic theory).
+A student planning to work on monsters in medieval literature might choose early modern literature (historical) and an appropriately broad body of critical theory (e.g., feminist or psychoanalytic theory).
 A student planning to work on Latinx literature might choose Asian-American literature (historical) and cultural studies (theory).

 The student submits their choice of fields, noting their major research field, to the Director of Graduate Studies and/or Graduate Coordinator by the end of the sixth week of winter term.
 The Graduate Committee approves the fields and appoints one examiner for each of the breadth fields.
 Normally, breadth examiners will not also serve as members of a student's Major Field Exam committee.
+If the student has changed the major field, a breadth examiner may serve as a member of the Major Field Committee.